roberto20961/TheRollingStones-webPage/README.md

 The webpage was one of my first works in the world of coding, and its not optimized, thats because the aim of the page was the design and not the performance.

 Note: The page might not be shown in the real size in any device, except a computer with a 1920x1080 resolution screen.
-Note: The page has a very basic design and it is done Spanish.
+Note: The page has a very basic design and it is done in Spanish.
 Note: The 'Formulario' section does not send the information to any server, it is just decorative.

 The page work-system is very easy to understand: